Policies and Guidelines

-The journal does not charge an article submission fee.
+The journal does not charge an article submission/ Publication fee.

 Authors do not pay Article Processing Charge (APC) and Article Publication Fee (APF) to cover the costs of peer review administration and management, professional production of articles in PDF and other formats, and dissemination of published papers in various venues, in addition to other publishing functions.

-All the expenses are borne by its publisher, the University of Management and Technology, Lahore, Pakistan.
-There are no charges for rejected articles, no submission charges, and no surcharges based on the length of an article, figures or supplementary data.
+All the expenses are born by its publisher, the University of Management and Technology, Lahore, Pakistan.
+There are no charges for rejected articles, no submission charges, and no surcharges based on the length of an article, figures, or supplementary data.
 All the items (Manuscripts, Editorials, Teaching Modules, Corrections, Addendums, Retractions, Comments, etc.) are published free of charge.

-Journal of Applied Research in Multidisciplinary studies and its publisher, University of Management and Technology, follow the ethical guidelines for publication outlined by the COPE (Code of Conduct and Best Practice Guidelines for Journal Editors and the Code of Conduct for Journal Publishers) as well as Higher Education Commission of Pakistan.
+Journal of Quantitative Methods and its publisher, University of Management and Technology, follow the ethical guidelines for publication outlined by the COPE (Code of Conduct and Best Practice Guidelines for Journal Editors and the Code of Conduct for Journal Publishers) as well as Higher Education Commission of Pakistan.
 In view of that, the authors, the reviewers, and the editors are expected to follow the best-practice guidelines: